 Our museum houses one of the world’s most significant textile study collections ever assembled.
-Nearly 4,000 fragments from Asia, the Middle East, Africa, Europe, and the Americas offer insights into human creativity from antiquity to the present.
-Cornerstones of the collection are fragments from Japan, China, pre-Columbian Peru, and 16th- to 18th-century Europe.
-Textile Traces represents a lifetime of collecting by business leader and philanthropist Lloyd Cotsen (1929-2017).
+Nearly 4,000 fragments from Asia, the Middle East, Africa, Europe and the Americas offer insights into human creativity from antiquity to the present.
+Cornerstones of the collection are fragments from Japan, China, pre-Hispanic Peru and 16th- to 18th-century Europe.
+The Cotsen Textile Traces Study Collection represents a lifetime of collecting by business leader and philanthropist Lloyd Cotsen (1929-2017).

 Probably S. Nazarevich for the Ivano-Voznesensk